Doug Tallamy in Avalon, NJ, on Mon., August 26, 2024 (7 pm)

 Here are just a few of the things that each and every one of us can do:

-2. Ask nurseries you frequent if their native plants have been treated with Neonicotinoids (see Xerces Society’s document, “Protecting Pollinators from Pesticides: Buying Bee-Safe Plants,” noted above, for tips and how to ask these important questions) .
+2. Ask nurseries you frequent if their native plants have been treated with Neonicotinoids (see Xerces Society’s document, “Protecting Pollinators from Pesticides: Buying Bee-Safe Plants,” for tips and how to ask these important questions) .
 If they don’t know, ask them to find out.
 If the answer is yes, don’t purchase and explain why, that Neonics are hazardous to the wildlife you are trying to attract and benefit.

 3. Leave fallen leaves on the ground: they are full of insect life, they protect tree and shrub and perennial roots, they break down and naturally nourish your soil, and they prevent erosion.
 Listen to Doug Tallamy’s talk about his latest book, The Nature of Oaks (search youtube Doug Tallamy Nature of Oaks), and learn that oak leaves are the BEST fallen leaves to LEAVE on the ground because it takes them so long to break down (3 years or more).
 All that time (3+ years) they are providing for an abundance of LIFE that needs fallen leaves to survive.
-To truly preserve the life in oak leaf litter (and other leaf litter) do not mow it / mulch it (that would chop up all that life).
+Heather Holm calls these leaves “Soft Landings” for the many caterpillars feeding on the tree above to land in and then nestle down into as they metamorphose into the next life stage before emerging as an adult butterfly or moth the following year.
+To truly preserve the life in leaf litter do not mow it / mulch it (that would chop up all that life using it).

-4. DO NOT USE Pesticides (including Organic – they KILL too) or Herbicides or synthetic Fertilizers.
+4. DO NOT USE Pesticides (including Organic – they KILL too) or Herbicides or synthetic Fertilizers

-5. Turn outdoor lights OFF at night (use motion sensor lights instead).
+5. Turn outdoor lights OFF at night (use motion sensor lights instead)

 6. Remove as many invasive plants as possible on your property